-You can get this at Menards.
+You can get this at Menards or on (afflink) Amazon.

+I did this because I want to be able to flip it over and use the brown side.
 The plan was to use this door as a hall tree with coat hooks and mirror with a bench.

 (afflink) Hobby Lobby had a 50% off sale on hooks, knobs and a really cool antiquey door knob.

-If you do such a project, be sure to anchor the door to the wall.
+Be sure to anchor the door to the wall.

 At one time my door was just sitting against the door and a grandson knocked into it and it fell over.
 Fortunately the wall on the other side caught it before doing any damage.